Guide · How to slow-mo a video on Mac

 Make your first slow-mo clip free

 Free to try on your Mac.
-No watermark, no subscription — nothing leaves your device.
+No account, no subscription — nothing leaves your device.

 Download Crisp for Mac